The Property Tax Exemption and Deferral Program is now part of the combined Affordable Access Program.

 - proof of household income from Canada Revenue Agency (Notice of Assessment) and statement of business activities or rental activities, if applicable

-- proof of rental income/expenses (Board) not claimed on personal income tax
+- proof of rental income/expenses (Room and Board) not claimed on personal income tax

 - application signed by the owner(s) who have title to the property